Verti-Bench: A General and Scalable Off-Road Mobility Benchmark for Vertically Challenging Terrain: Evaluation and Discussions

 The three systems based on end-to-end learning include \begin{itemize} \item RL: A RL policy learned from trial and error~\cite{xu2024reinforcement}; \item MCL: A RL policy learned from a manually designed curriculum~\cite{xu2024reinforcement}; \item ACL: A RL policy learned using Automatic Curriculum Learning~\cite{xu2024verti}. \end{itemize}

 The four hybrid (classical and learning) systems include

 \begin{itemize} \item WMVCT: A planner based on a decomposed 6-DoF kinodynamic model (bicycle model for x, y, and yaw, elevation map for z, and neural network prediction for roll and pitch)~\cite{datar2024learning}; \item MPPI-6: An MPPI-based planner with a learned full 6-DoF kinodynamic model for trajectory rollout~\cite{lee2023learning}; \item TAL: An MPPI-based planner with a 6-DoF kinodynamic model that learns to attend to specific terrain patches~\cite{datar2024terrain}; \item TNT: An MPPI-based planner that samples based on traversability and then unfolds 6-DoF kinodynamics~\cite{pan2024traverse}. \end{itemize} We reach out to the authors of the original papers for their implementations of their mobility systems.
 Considering Verti-Bench's focus on off-road mobility evaluation, we make minimal modifications to their implementations to interface with Verti-Bench so that their mobility systems are no longer dependent on any perception system.
-For example, visual odometry inputs are replaced with ground truth vehicle states from Verti-Bench; Real-world elevation mapping systems are skipped by directly providing their systems with ground truth Verti-Bench elevation maps.
+For example, visual odometry inputs are replaced with ground truth vehicle states from Verti-Bench; Real-world elevation mapping systems are skipped by directly providing their systems with ground truth Verti-Bench elevation maps; All learning systems and components in the evaluation are not trained in Verti-Bench.